BriannaGopaul/BriannaGopaul.github.io/md-blog/genius.md

 That's not to say that there are no geniuses.
 There is a very small percent of our population born with innate talents and gifts but even these people will need to train and work hard at some point.

-Richard Feynman framed this same idea in There Are No Miracle People:
+Richard Feynman framed this same idea in [There Are No Miracle People](https://www.youtube.com/watch?v=IIDLcaQVMqw):

-"If you take an ordinary person who is willing to devote a great deal of time and study and work and thinking, then he will become a scientist" - Feynman
+> **If you take an ordinary person who is willing to devote a great deal of time and study and work and thinking, then he will become a scientist**